ndkgstryx/ndkgstryx/README.md

 - 👋 Hi, I’m @ndkgstryx
 - 👀 I’m interested in ...
-Blender, Unreal Engine, Game Developing, cinamatic trailers
+Blender, Unreal Engine, Game Developing, cinamatic trailers, writing code
 - 🌱 I’m currently learning ... all the above
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to improve myself ... get a job/career
 - 📫 How to reach me ...

 <!---